-More than just a buzzword, personalization is rather the key to multichannel marketing.
+More than just a buzzword, personalization is instead the key to multichannel marketing.
 It makes messaging highly contextual, relevant, and emotionally-engaging across all your platforms.
 Brands that create personalized experiences increase their revenue by 10%, two to three times faster than brands that don’t.
 That’s why big names like Sephora are working hard towards personalized multichannel marketing.

 (6) Measure results across all platforms

-For example, your Instagram ad that’s showing a 50% discount on your products might win you a lot of engagement.
+For example, your Instagram ad showing a 50% discount on your products might win you a lot of engagement.
 However, your website banner that highlights the same discount might not be getting any clicks.
 Chances are you need to place it right.
 Check if the image is making the text unclear and experiment.
 All this will help you improve the overall ROI from different channels.

 ConclusionMultichannel marketing is not an option.
 It is a requirement.
 Click To Tweet